Leeann Tweeden

 Leeann Tweeden is an American radio broadcaster, model and sports commentator.
 She is co-host of Dr. Drew Midday Live on Radio 790 KABC in Los Angeles.

 Early life

 Tweeden was born in Manassas, Virginia, to Bill Tweeden, a retired Air Force Chief Mechanic, and his wife Catherine.
 She is of Filipino descent on her mother's side.
-After graduating from Osbourn Park High School in 1991, Tweeden moved to Hollywood to pursue a career in modeling.
+After graduating from Osbourn Park High School in 1991, Tweeden moved to Los Angeles, California to pursue a career in modeling.

 Career

 In 1992, while working as a hostess at a Hooters restaurant in Colorado Springs, Colorado, she won first place in the Venus International Model Search.
 This break led to national exposure, including a regular role as a fitness model on the TV show Fitness Beach.
 Tweeden modeled for promotional work for Hooters (which included an appearance in the restaurant's 1994 calendar), Venus International, and Frederick's of Hollywood.
 In the early 2000s, Tweeden hosted many segments of the Fox Sports Net show, Bluetorch TV.
 Tweeden was a correspondent for Fox Sports Networks' The Best Damn Sports Show Period from 2001 to 2007.
 In 2008, Tweeden became the third hostess of the NBC late night television series Poker After Dark.
 She has also appeared on the political discussion series Hannity in 2011 and 2012.
 She was a member of the "Great American Panel" and also occasionally appeared on the panel of Red Eye w/ Greg Gutfeld.
 Tweeden was seen in pre- and post-game coverage of the Los Angeles Angels of Anaheim on Fox Sports West and on Fox Sports 1's UFC Tonight, with Kenny Florian and Ariel Helwani.

 On February 7, 2017, Tweeden joined the cast of the Los Angeles morning radio show McIntyre in the Morning on KABC, 790 AM as the news anchor.

 On January 7, 2019, Tweeden became the co-host of Dr. Drew Midday on KABC, 790 AM.